-They also have great drink specials, like a happy hour from 11 am-7 pm Tuesday through Friday, and all day on Monday, with $1 off beer and cider, and $6 select cocktails and wine pours.
+They also have great drink special.
 The food at Wicked Hop has basically elevated bar food, with awesome nachos, wings, sandwiches, and a great brunch menu.

 Wicked Hop’s Bloody Mary

 The bloody mary at Wicked Hop has been voted the city’s best numerous times.
-The classic comes with the house-made mix, a cold shrimp, mozzarella whips, a smoked beef stick, kosher dill pickle, olives, pickled mushroom, and brussel sprout, and a Lakefront Riverwest Stein beer chaser ($10, $8 for virgin or without toppings).
+The classic comes with the house-made mix, a cold shrimp, mozzarella whips, a smoked beef stick, kosher dill pickle, olives, pickled mushroom, and brussel sprout, and a Lakefront Riverwest Stein beer chaser.

 Some diners may choose to go with the famed “Glass” Slipper, a plastic 96oz. a boot filled with the classic bloody mary and accompanied by six chasers (price varies).
 If you finish it, the “glass” is yours to keep.

 It didn’t take long before Sobelman’s established two more locations in the Milwaukee area, one on Marquette’s campus and one north of the city in Mequon.
-The restaurant offers excellent appetizers, mostly consisting of really amazing fried foods, and of course, top-notch sandwiches and burgers.
-When it comes to grabbing a bloody mary at Sobelman’s, the best accompaniment is the Hangover, with Colby-jack cheese, bacon, fried onions, and a fried egg ($10).
+The restaurant offers excellent appetizers, mostly consisting of really amazing fried foods and of course, top-notch sandwiches and burgers.
+When it comes to grabbing a bloody mary at Sobelman’s, the best accompaniment is the Hangover, with Colby-jack cheese, bacon, fried onions, and a fried egg.

 Sobelman’s Bloody Mary

 Beyond famous burgers, Sobelman’s is also known for some of the best bloody marys in the city.
-In fact, the Sobelman’s bloody mix is popular enough it now is offered in stores.
+In fact, Sobelman’s bloody mix is popular enough it is now offered in stores.
 Head over to the restaurant though for the real experience, where you can choose from eight different options.
-They have a classic bloody mary with simple toppings, and from there the choices get increasingly original, like getting a cheeseburger slider on top ($13), fried bacon-cheese bites ($12), to group bloody marys like the Beast with garnishes, sliders, and bacon-wrapped cheese balls ($45).
-The most famous group bloody mary takes the Beast and also tops it with an entire fried chicken ($60).
+They have a classic bloody mary with simple toppings, and from there, the choices get increasingly original, like getting a cheeseburger slider on top, fried bacon-cheese bites, to group bloody marys like the Beast with garnishes, sliders, and bacon-wrapped cheese balls.
+The most famous group bloody mary, takes the Beast and also tops it with an entire fried chicken.
 From simple to crazy, Sobelman’s has you covered with excellent bloody marys.